A rental property with multiple units or apartments surrounded by trees.

 First, market your property so potential tenants can find it.
 Use online databases, social media or local ads to spread the word.
 Make sure to add high-quality, attractive pictures to your property description.

-Once you start getting applications, you’ll need to screen the applicants, which may include running a credit and background check, verifying proof of income and checking references.
+Once you start getting applications, you’ll need to screen the applicants.
+Tenant screening may include running a credit check and a background check, verifying proof of income and checking references.

 Make sure you comply with federal and state fair housing laws as you go through the screening process.